Nidd Gorge: Management

 In 1982, Harrogate Borough Council set up the Nidd Gorge Management Project in a bid to make the 68 acre area more accessible to hikers and cyclists, as the path along the river became treacherous and often impassable when there had been heavy rain.
 In areas in which the path was particularly susceptible to becoming impassable after heavy rain, the council placed duck boards which enable users of the route to easily negotiate any areas of the path which are likely to become particularly muddy.

 Since this work has been carried out, the route is now popular among hikers and cyclists from all over Yorkshire, and the United Kingdom as a whole.
 The woodland in this area is also popular among birdwatchers, who come to observe the variety of species which inhabit the gorge.
 The project keeps a very close watch on the wildlife in this area as well as maintaining the route for hikers and cyclists, and as such is largely responsible for keeping the gorge an idyllic route for all members of the public.
 The woodland which surrounds Nidd Gorge is cared for by Woodland Trust who currently manage over 1000 areas of woodland within the United Kingdom.

 The Nidd viaduct at the western end of the gorge, used to carry a railway between Harrogate and Pateley Bridge, Northallerton and Thirsk, and was closed in 1967.
-It now carries the Nidderdale Greenway, a tarmac path that allows walkers, cyclists and those in wheelchairs or mobility scooters to travel the 4 mi between the Bilton area of Harrogate and Ripley.
-The gorge and the greenway itself are under threat from a new inner ring road proposal linking Knaresborough and the north end of Harrogate.
+It now carries the Nidderdale Greenway, a tarmac path that allows walkers, cyclists, and those in wheelchairs or mobility scooters to travel the 4 mi between the Bilton area of Harrogate and Ripley.
+The gorge and the greenway itself are under threat from a proposed new inner ring road linking Knaresborough and the north end of Harrogate.

 Wildlife

 A wide variety of wildlife inhabits the gorge.
-The area is especially known among local entomologists for the diverse range of butterflies, and high number of rare species of ladybirds.
-There are also many species of birds who live in the mixture of deciduous and coniferous woodland, such as treecreepers, nuthatches, and even the lesser spotted woodpecker.
+The area is especially known among local entomologists for the diverse range of butterflies and high number of rare species of ladybirds.
+There are also many species of birds that live in the mixture of deciduous and coniferous woodland, such as treecreepers, nuthatches, and even the lesser spotted woodpecker.